 Work with arenadata_toolkit

 When you install an ADB cluster, the arenadata_toolkit schema is automatically created in the default database.
 This schema is used to collect information on cluster operations.
-The schema includes several tables and views, which allow users to get results of the VACUUM/ANALYZE commands that are launched on a schedule, view information about data files, skew coefficients, etc. Additionally, ADB provides a set of scripts that interact with arenadata_toolkit and automatically perform various cluster management operations (according to the predefined schedule).
+The schema includes several tables, which allow users to get results of the VACUUM/ANALYZE commands that are launched on a schedule, view information about data files, etc. Additionally, ADB provides a set of scripts that interact with arenadata_toolkit and automatically perform various cluster management operations (according to the predefined schedule).

 NOTE